Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Implementing Dialogs with Partial Evaluation

 { \begin{dialogue} \speak{Input} A set of posets $P$, all defined over the same set, where the union of the linear extensions from each poset in $P$ is $L$. \speak{Output} A minimum set of posets $R$ such that $|R| \leqslant |P|$ and the union of the linear extensions from each poset of $R$ is $L$. \end{dialogue}}

-We are currently working on an NP-complete proof of this problem using a reduction to Vertex Cover.
-While the dialog mining part of this work is no less important, we focus on staging by partial evaluation and stager generation here because it is the aspect of this research most relevant to the programming languages community.
+We are currently working on an \textsc{np}-complete proof of this problem using a reduction to Vertex Cover.
+While the dialog mining part of this work is no less important, here we focus on staging by partial evaluation and stager generation because it is the aspect of this research most relevant to the automated software engineering community.